-Boxing in the components in the design of Figure 33, the estimated PCB area is 1.025 in (661 mm).
+Boxing in the components in the design of Figure 33 the estimated printed-circuit-board area is 1.025 in2 (661 mm2).
 This area does not include test points or connectors.
-If the area must be reduced, then this can be done by using a two sided assembly, and replacing the 0603 sized passives with a smaller-sized equivalent.
+If the area needs to be reduced, this can be done by using a two sided assembly and replacing the 0603 sized passives with a smaller sized equivalent.